 This one is only for intermediate and advanced exercisers.
 This is because you need to understand how to properly activate your core muscles and protect your lower back.

 A lat pulldown is another idea for your back workout.
-Resistance bands can be tied in a knot and placed on top of a doorway.
+Resistance bands can be tied in a knot and placed over a doorway.
 When you close the door, you can perform your lat pulldown from there.
 Just make sure no one opens the door on you!
 What do you do for your back workout with resistance bands?
 (Leave a comment at the bottom of this post to let me know!)

 Resistance band workout routine: Chest press – chest, front of shoulders, triceps

-If you want a few more ideas for an arm workout with resistance bands you can grab my free pregnancy exercise pdf.
+If you want a few more ideas for an arm workout with resistance bands, you can grab my free pregnancy exercise pdf.
 You don’t need to be pregnant to try it!
 There are a few gentle and different resistance bands arm exercises on there, which I haven’t included on this page.

 Resistance band workouts: External rotations – rotator cuff exercise with resistance bands